| a visual language of migration

 2007: Bundesmigrantinnen Hamburg, 2008: Bundesmigrantinnen Köln, 2009: Postkarten-Sommer-Aktion, 2010: Sevilla Plural.

 Simon Phillips (En) | Julia Dócolas (Pt) | Paola Telesca (It) | Cecile Belmont (Fr)

 Take part on the Project Bundesmigrantinnen: Julia Dócolas (2013)

 Taken on as part of LEONARDO DA VINCI programme in association with the 'Fundación General de la Universidad de Salamanca': Ana de Dios (2010); Ursula Mateo (2006); Eugenia Carranza (2006); and Neus Torres Bonet (2005), and Erasmus Programme: Emma Anduix (2010)

 c/o Di Como - Ebertystraße 19

 Responsible for the content of this website in accordance with paragraph 5 of the German Teleservices Act (TMG § 5): Marula Di Como und Florencia Young.

 Although external links were carefully chosen, we take on no liability nor shall we be made liable for the content of websites linked from this site.
 The content provided by these links is the sole responsibility of the external content provider.

 All rights reserved.
 This website is protected by copyright in its entirety.
-No part of this website may be reproduced or published in any form or by any means, without the prior written permission of both Marula Di Como and Florencia Young.
+No part of this website may be reproduced or published or alteration in any form or by any means, without the prior written permission of both Marula Di Como and Florencia Young.
 This includes all pictograms, data, texts, graphics, photos, drawings, pictures and all other parts of this website.